-Accordingly, the Directors have determined that it is appropriate for the Group to continue to adopt the going concern basis in preparing this financial report, and no adjustments have been made to the carrying value and classification of assets and the amount and classification of liabilities that may be required if the Group does not continue as a going concern.
+Accordingly, the Directors have determined that it is appropriate for the Group to continue to adopt the going concern basis in preparing this financial report.

-Basis of consolidation
+(b) Basis of consolidation

 Subsidiaries

 Subsidiaries are entities controlled by the Group.
 The Group controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through power over the entity.
 The financial statements of subsidiaries are included in the consolidated financial statements of the Group from the date that control commences until the date that control ceases.